lottekoblens/mchart/README.md

 ## Morphological chart

 This is a project for a digital version of a morphological chart.
+It makes it easier to find an alternative ingredient.

 ### Installation